 - raw vegan nutritious dessert

-How to store no bake peanut butter pies?
+How to store no-bake peanut butter pies?

 This pie store very well in the fridge in a sealed cake box for up to 4 days.
-You can also make-ahead this healthy vegan dessert and freeze the whole pie or slices.
+You can also make-ahead a healthy vegan dessert and freeze the whole pie or slices.
 Make sure you freeze the pie in an airtight box to avoid the top to change in color.
 Finally, thaw the pie in the fridge the day before serving and decorate just before serving.